asicdv/hw_interview_questions/README.md

 * ___solution/arithmetic/simd___

 SIMD is a common technique seen in most CPU.
-Implemented naively however one would assume that consisted of simple duplicating multiple smaller ALU and driving each depending on the desired operating mode.
+Implemented naively however one would assume that it consisted of simply duplicating multiple smaller ALU and driving each depending on the desired operating mode.
 This is not the case.
-Instead, in SIMD, a single ALU is partitioned such that the carries are conditionally killed between lanes.
+Instead, in SIMD, a single ALU is partitioned such that the carrys are conditionally killed between lanes.
 Although this is slight more complicated, and somewhat non-obvious, it results in a faster and smaller design, as a single CLA can be used whereas in the multiple ALU case, the carry-chain